 11. Is there a swimming pool in Yabbiekayu?

-We are planning to build one.
-It will be a natural swimming pool where we filtered the water with the biological filter via sand, charcoal, plants, and fishes.
-But thats in the future.
-For now there are 3 swimming pools in two neighbouring hotels in Tembi that you can have access to as well as a Waterboom waterslide playground on the far edge of the village.
-For this reason we hadn’t prioritised building a pool until now.
-We are now in the process of building our first natural filtration dipping pool and hope to build the main pool this coming year based on lessons learned from that.
+If you like to have a more decent swimming experience in a larger swimming pool, now there are 3 swimming pools in two neighbouring hotels in Tembi that you can have access to as well as a Waterboom waterslide playground on the far edge of the village.
 The pools in the two nearby hotels are available for use by Yabbiekayu guests if you buy a drink or some food from their restaurants where we have also negotiated a discount.